nickzuber/infrared/README.md

 > Blazing fast, light-weight, inferred static type checker for JavaScript.

 Infared is a [static analysis tool](https://stackoverflow.com/questions/49716/what-is-static-code-analysis) that eliminates 99% of [runtime type errors](https://techterms.com/definition/runtime_error).
-This is done by statically inferring a [Fluid Type System](#) onto your program and any potential type errors that can occur, before they happen.
+This is done by statically inferring a [Fluid Type System](#) onto your program, and identifying any potential type errors that can occur, before they happen.

 <!--